azrielbsi/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-28 17:01:21 WIB
+This content is dynamically generated in Indonesian Time (IST): 2023-12-28 17:04:34 WIB

 Current Weather in Depok: